.ChemGlobe

 Sources:Found in minerals such as monazite, xenotime, and yttria.

-Use(s):Combined with europium to make red phosphors for color TV's.
+Use(s):Combined with europium to make red phosphors for color CRT TV's.
 Yttrium oxide and iron oxide combine to form a crystal garnet used in radar.